Forgiveness and Forgiving

 Can I be a beginner for a change?
 Have childlike curiosity and openness to see new possibilities with each moment rather than presuming it is a continuation of the same.
 It can bring new energies and freshness to my outlook.
 It may help me see magic in the mundane and routine.

-HELPFUL TOOLS – EIGHT: Self-control
+HELPFUL TOOLS – SIX: Self-control

 I have been doing 8-day fasting – Aththai – for several years.
 It started as a test of willpower – I wanted to prove I could do it.
 It sustained subsequent years for the reward of the magical energy release I experienced after the fasting.